RAbraham/mercylog/book/_build/html/_sources/teaching/essence.md

 query = father(X, Y)
 ```

 How does the match change?
-We need to add logic for the conjunction i.e. when we match the body to the facts, we have to check if the attributes of the fact match across the entire body,
+We need to add logic for the conjunction i.e. when we match the body to the facts, we have to check if the attributes of the facts match across the entire body,
 e.g. for the body `parent(X, Y), man(X)`
-* parent("Abe", "Bob"), man("Abe") is a match as there is a common value Abe across the entire body
+* parent("Abe", "Bob"), man("Abe") is a match as there is a common value `Abe` across the entire body at same place as `X`.
-* parent("Abby", "Bob") does not match as there is no common value "Abby" for parent and man.
+* parent("Abby", "Bob") does not match as there is no `man("Abby")`.

-Let's first code up this common value logic
+Let's first code up this common value logic as `has_common_value`.
+We also have to start pairing variables to values e.g. `{'X': 'Abe'}`

+This combination below:

+`has_common_value({ X: 'Abe', Y: 'Bob'}, {X: 'Abe'})` should return `True`

 ```{code-cell} ipython3
 def has_common_value(attrs1: Dict[Variable, Any], attrs2: Dict[Variable, Any]) -> bool: